EsNFish/FSND/projects/02_trivia_api/starter/backend/README.md

 }
 ```

-<h3>GET /questions</h3>
+<h3>GET /questions?page=${integer}</h3>

-- Fetches a list of questions and list of categories
+- Fetches a list of questions and list of categories 10 at a time
-- Request Arguments: None
+- Query Param: page (used to get the specified group of 10 questions)
 - Returns: An object with the keys categories, questions, success, and total_questions</br>

 ```json